 11- Gout, rheumatism, swellings, inflammatory condition of joints

-A plant decoction is prepared and taken internally in dose of 50-100 ml.
+A plant decoction is prepared and taken internally in a dose of 50-100 ml.

 12- Increase spermatogenesis

-Dried powder of plant is taken in dose of 6 gm with honey.
+Dried powder of the plant are taken in a dose of 6 gm with honey.

 13- Lymph node swellings